 Meadow Orchard relies on the generous good will of volunteers to keep running and for the site to be kept in a good condition, functioning well and safe.
 We always need help with the general maintenance and care of our large site and facilities.
 Members are asked to contribute some time towards this, according to what you are able to give.
 We do not have paid staff.
 Please give what you can, whether this is 10-15 minutes here or there or getting stuck in at a Saturday volunteer day.

-Please refer to the site care jobs list.
-You are welcome to add jobs to the list if you notice something that needs doing.
 If you are running an event you might like to encourage participants to also get involved in this or to attend a Saturday volunteering day.